- Application - Development Permit Application

 - Form - Flood Elevation Certificate Exemption Form

 - About Us

 Minor Project Plan Submittal and Review Service

-In a continuing effort to enhance customer service due to the closure of City Hall, the Development Permit Center is modifying its over-the-counter (OTC) plan check process to facilitate email submittal and review for projects that qualifies as a minor project.
-This service offers applicants the convenience and expediency of a Building, Planning and/or Fire plan check by submitting it through email and may result in the issuance of a building and/or fire permit within a shorter time than the regular plan submittal and review process.
+In a continuing effort to enhance customer service due to the closure of City Hall, the Development Permit Center is modifying its over-the-counter (OTC) plan check process to facilitate email submittal and review for projects that qualify as a minor project.
+This service offers applicants the convenience and expediency of a Building, Planning, and/or Fire plan check by submitting it through email and may result in the issuance of a building and/or fire permit within a shorter time than the regular plan submittal and review process.